soynatan/django-easy-audit/README.md

   this is necessary in order to keep database atomicity concerns in check during signal handlers.

   To clarify, this is only _truly_ necessary for the model signals.

+* `DJANGO_EASY_AUDIT_CRUD_EVENT_NO_CHANGED_FIELDS_SKIP`

+  By default this is `False`, but this allows the calling project not to save `CRUDEvent` if the changed fields as determined by the `pre_save` handler sees that there are no changed fields.
+We are keeping it off by default so that projects that wish to use this (potentially less `CRUDEvent`) can choose to turn it on!
+And those that do not want it (yet or ever), or those that do not closely follow the release notes of this project will have one less worry when upgrading.

 * `DJANGO_EASY_AUDIT_LOGGING_BACKEND`